 The same thing happens with the motion of the Earth.
 Due to Earth’s rotation, the surface of the Earth is moving at 1656 km/h near the equator.
 We never feel it because the speed is constant, or in other words, the acceleration is zero.

-Without sensory input from sight and hearing, we can feel acceleration, but not speed.
+Without the sensory input from sight and hearing, we can feel acceleration, but not speed.
 We feel acceleration through our vestibular system in our inner ear.
-Because of this vestibular system, we can maintain balance when upright, and determine which way is up even while blindfolded.
+Using the vestibular system, we can maintain balance when upright, and determine which way is up even while blindfolded.

-So, how do we know the plane is flying at such speed?
-We can use our sense of sight.
+To determine the plane is actually flying at such speed, we have to use our sense of sight.
 We can look out and observe the objects outside are in fact moving, indicating the plane we are in is actually moving.

 Table of Contents

 The Limits of Acceleration That Can Be Perceived By Humans